Print Friendly

 School districts may consider hiring retired teachers to fill vacancies when they experience difficulty recruiting non-retired teachers.
 However, to consider hiring a retired teacher, there must be no non-retired teacher available who meets the basic criteria for selection under the Teachers’ Collective Agreement.
 If there is no non-retired teacher available, retired teachers can receive approval from the appropriate parties to substitute.

-In the Newfoundland and Labrador English School District, even if a retired teacher is added to the substitute list for a school, preference must be given to hiring persons other than those in receipt of a government pension for the first three teaching days of a vacancy.
+For NLSchools, even if a retired teacher is added to the substitute list for a school, preference must be given to hiring persons other than those in receipt of a government pension for the first three teaching days of a vacancy.
 Following the third day of a vacancy, school administrators may utilize their discretion to replace an unqualified non-retired substitute teacher with another substitute teacher, having regard to qualifications, competence and suitability including, but not limited to, a qualified retired substitute teacher.

 Separate and distinct from working as a substitute, retired teachers may still be approved to work in “hard to fill” term contracts under certain circumstances.
 The “20 day rule” would not apply in a situation where a school district has requested and received approval to hire a retired teacher in receipt of a pension from the TPP on a term contract basis for a position they have been unable to fill through usual processes.